C3 Headlight Facts

 The filament is regenerated during the halogen cycle which allows the tungsten to plate back on to the filament.

 An important factor in making any lamp brighter is current.
 Because of the limitation of the standard wiring on the C3, just changing bulbs will not affect brightness – and your ability to see at night – as much as you would hope.
 That is because the wire gauge used in the stock harness is sized for the old standard tungsten filaments and therefore limits the current because of the voltage drop which can be sourced to the headlamps.

 A drop of as little as1.3 volts can reduce headlight output by 30%!
 Also, all of this current is routed through the headlight switch on the dash instead of a heavy-duty relay that most modern lighting systems employ.

 Putting it All Together

 Much more current to the headlamps than is possible with a stock harness.
-(You can actually melt the wires and harness connectors if you just stick really bright bulbs in a stock harness.)
+(You can melt the wires and harness connectors if you just stick bright bulbs in a stock harness.)

-If this weren’t enough we speced super bright Xenon lamps to give the most light available in a C3 and still fit in the pop up covers!
-You wont believe what these blue white search lights will do on a dark road.
+If this weren’t enough we spaced super bright Xenon lamps to give the lightest available in a C3 and still fit in the pop-up covers!
+You won't believe what these blue-white searchlights will do on a dark road.
 For safety and high performance, switching to the NeverNight harness and Xenon lamps will greatly enhance your ability to see where you are driving especially on a dark, moonless night.
 Installation is simple and can be accomplished in an hour or so with ordinary hand tools, and no hacking or splicing your stock wiring.
 It can all be returned to stock if you choose to do so – but why?
 Once you have driven a NeverNight TM system you will never go back to the yellow “candles in the wind” of the original headlights.